dokterbob/django-postnl-checkout/README.rst

 .. image:: https://pypip.in/d/django-postnl-checkout/badge.png
     :target: https://crate.io/packages/django-postnl-checkout?version=latest

-PostNL checkout support for Django.
+PostNL checkout support for Python and Django.
 -----------------------------------------------------

 What is it?